Poems in Blood

 That was enough.

-I didn’t need to hunt him.
-I only needed to be present long enough for memory to do its work.
+Thomas believed he had escaped me… I only needed to be present long enough for memory to do its work.

 Karen